roughdrafts-xyz/Linki/README.md

 # Linki

-The Command Line Client for the linki project - A tool to create distributed wikis.
-You can use this to publish a new wiki or copy an existing one.
-You can also use it to manage your wiki.
+A tool to create distributed wikis, and link them together through subscriptions and contributions.

 # What's a Distributed Wiki?